RobbinLawJavaScript/javascript-demos/ga-forms/exercise/docs/specs.md

 Using what you have learned make the following updates to the given code:

 1. Take the text that is entered and `trim` off any spaces at the beginning and end of the entered text.
 1. In the given code when you enter empty text and submit, it will be accepted.
 Update the given code so that it rejects empty text and displays the message `Invalid Data: | Text Empty |`.
+1. Update the given code so that it rejects text that is longer than 10 characters and displays the message `Invalid Data: | Text > 10 |`.

 Only change the begin.js file.
 Do not change the given html, css, or other js files.